-With warm thoughts of vegan versions of chorizo, I set out to create a tasty, grillable beet burger that’s perfect for summer.
-It’s bean free, soy free, gluten free and dairy free.
+With warm thoughts of vegan versions of chorizo, I set out to create a tasty, grillable beet and walnut burger recipe that’s perfect for summer.
+There are no beans, no soy, no gluten and no dairy.
 It makes 3 large burgers or 4 medium burgers.
 It’s easy to cook on the grill or baked in the oven.
 And best of all, it tastes pretty awesome.

 In this recipe, I use sherry vinegar, because it works really well with beets and walnuts.
 It adds a little bit of sweetness and caramel notes to the mix, which plays nicely with all the other elements of this recipe.
 Because of this, I would urge you to use sherry vinegar.
 If you can’t find it by you, you can try to use apple cider vinegar or red wine vinegar.
 Neither substitute will be exactly the same, but it should still be pretty good.

-I like to top this burger with a simple cilantro coleslaw.
+I like to top this recipe for vegan beet chorizo burgers with a simple cilantro coleslaw.
 To make it, simply mix a little vegan mayo (2-3 Tbsp) with lime juice (1Tbsp), onion powder (1/4 tsp), garlic powder (1/4 tsp), fresh cilantro (1/3 cup) and salt (to taste).
 And then, I add 2 cups prepackaged tri-color coleslaw, and mix it all together.
 It’s easy to do, and adds a little crunch.
-But really, you can top this burger with whatever you enjoy!
+But really, you can top this beet burger with whatever you enjoy!

 If you have leftover burgers, you can use them in a lot of different ways.
-Crumble them and use them as a pizza topping, a nacho topping, as taco filling, in a tofu quiche, on fried potatoes or as a baked potato topping.
+Crumble the beet chorizo and use it as a pizza topping, a nacho topping, as taco filling, in a tofu quiche, on fried potatoes or as a baked potato topping.
 Get creative!